ddadaal/AcademyCloud/sources/backend/README.md

 # Features

-- Heterogeneous microservices with C# and Python which communites with normal HTTP and JSON
+- Heterogeneous microservices with C# and Python which communites via gRPC
+- `docker-compose`
+- `consul` for service registration and discovery
+- `registrator` to automatically register containers when up and de-register when down
 - C# services `API`, `Expenses` and `Identity` features:
 	- **Domain Driven Design** with strictly no dependencies from domain models to anything else
 	- **C# 8** with **nullable reference type** enabled for null safety